-From accepted offer to the closing table, North Carolina Transaction & Listing Coordination (NCTLC) manages every date, document, and hand-off.
+From accepted offer to the closing table, every date and document managed

 Coordination begins the moment the executed contract is submitted.
 NCTLC runs the file through ten documented phases from intake through post-close archive.